kvendrik/dotfiles/README.md

 ## Setup
 1. Clone the dotfiles to your home folder.
-1. Run `./setup` to set up the `./home/` files.
+1. (Optional) Run `./setup` to set up the `./home/` files.
 You'll be asked if you'd like to proceed before the script makes any changes outside this folder.
 1. Configure the utilities using environment variables and source the `index` file:

 > If you decide to symlink the provided `./home/.zshrc` file in the `./setup` step: you can create a `./.rc-config` file to export these variables from.